 Deploying Server Applications with Ansible

-Deploying an application server with lt-server-deploy
+Deploying an application server with

 Before we deploy our applicaiton servers, we must learn how our SovereignTechStack repository is set up.
 Here is the layout of the repository.
 (This needs to be edited once file structure is finalized.)